-- Wherever possible replace a potential ignition source by a safer alternative. - Replace naked flame and radiant heaters with fixed convector heaters or a central heating system.
-Restrict the movement of and guard portable heating appliances. - Seperate ignition hazards and combustibles e.g. ensure sufficient clear space between lights and combustibles. - Operate a safe smoking policy in designated smoking areas and prohibit smoking elsewhere. - Ensure electrical and mechanical and gas equipment is installed, used, maintained and protected in accordance with the manufacturer's instructions. - Check all areas where hot work (e.g. welding) has been carried out to ensure that no ignition has taken place or any smouldering materials remain that may cause of fire. - Ensure that no-one carrying out work on gas fittings which involves exposing pipes that contain or have contained flammable gas uses any source of ignition such as blow-lamps or hot-air guns. - Take precautions to avoid arson.
+- Wherever possible replace a potential source by a safer alternative. - Replace naked flame and radiant heaters with fixed convector heaters or a central heating system.
+Fire guard naked flames and restrict the movement of portable heating appliances.

+- Restrict and control the use of naked flames, e.g. candles. - Operate a safe smoking policy in designated smoking areas, ensuring sufficient ashtrays are provided and cleaned appropriately, and prohibit smoking elsewhere. - Ensure that sources of heat are kept away from flammable materials such as curtains, scenery and displays. - Ensure electrical, mechanical and gas equipment is installed, used, maintained and protected in accordance with the manufacturer's instructions. - Strictly control hot proceses/hot work by operating permit to work schemes. - Ensure that no one carrying out work on gas fittings which involves exposing pipes that contain or have contained flammable gas uses any source of ignition such as blow-lamps or hot-air guns. - Ensure that no-one uses any source of ignition while searching for an escape of gas. - Ensure cooking and catering equipment is installed, used, maintained and protected in accordance with the manufacturer's instructions. - Check all areas where hot work (e.g. welding) has been carried out, to ensure that no ignition has taken place or any smouldering materials remain that may cause a fire. - Ensure that flares and fireworks are not brought into the premises by members of the public. - Ensure that all pyrotechnics, fireworks, flares and other hazardous equipment are installed, used, maintained, protected and stored in accordance with the manufacturer's instructions. - Take precautions to avoid arson.